antmicro/jetson-orin-baseboard/doc/source/board_overview.md

 This controller needs to be configured in order to make it implement one of the desired power source/sink negotiation scenarios.

 :::{note}
-The recommended power supply voltage negotiated with the USB-C PD controller for power sink mode is 15VDC or 20VDC for rev. >= 1.1.8.
+The recommended power supply voltage negotiated with the USB-C PD controller for power sink mode is 20VDC (15VDC for board revisions <= 1.3.0).
 If you plan to power up the Jetson Orin Baseboard through the USB PD source, make sure it meets [power requirements](getting_started.md#2-power-supply) for stable operation.
 :::